jon-jacky/PyModel/samples/Socket/README.txt

   standard library socket module).
 Also, stepper_util, code used by all three steppers.

-- socket_simulator and socket_simulator_a: two simulators that can
-  optionally replace the Python standard library socket module in the steppers.
-These simulators can be configured to demonstrate a great deal of nondeterminism and concurrency, even with small messages.
+- socket_simulator: a simulator that can optionally replace the Python standard library socket module in the steppers.
+This simulator can be configured to demonstrate a great deal of nondeterminism and concurrency, even with small messages.

 - test, test_viewer, test_stepper, test_msgsize, etc.: several test
   scripts that invoke various combinations of these modules.